Tisamenus (insect): Description

 The representatives of this genus are consistently small to medium-sized with 1.8 to 5.7 cm in the male and 2.8 to 7.0 cm in the female sex.
 Both sexes are wingless.
 The often very similar species differ mainly in their species-specific spines.
 There are also species that have no or barely recognizable spines.
 A triangular structure on the mesonotum is characteristic of all representatives.
 The short side of this isosceles triangle runs parallel to the leading margin of the mesonotum.
 The other two sides are longer and meet more or less after a third of the mesonotum length, depending on the species.
 From there a mostly clear keel runs in the middle.
 In some species this begins at the front margin of the mesonotum and can therefore also be recognized on the triangle.
 Sometimes it extends to the abdomen or even to the end.
 Spines are often found on the lateral margins of the thorax, in pairs on the pronotum, and in the middle of the meso- and metanotum.
 Many representatives also have additional paired and/or centrally arranged spines on the abdomen.
 The color is mostly dominated by light brown tones.
 Often, black, light brown to beige patterns can be found, less often even almost white patterns.
 Males are usually less patterned.
 When looking at them from above, they often notice their abdomen, which is apparently much too narrow.
 This is especially true for species whose thorax becomes wider and wider towards the metanotum.
 The proportions of the females appear more symmetrical, as the abdomen is always wider than that of the males.
 As is typical for the representatives of the Obriminae, they have a secondary ovipositor at the end of the abdomen for laying the eggs in the ground, which is rather short in Tisamenus females.
 It surrounds the actual ovipositor and is ventral formed from the eighth sternite, here called subgenital plate or operculum and dorsally from the eleventh tergum, which is referred to here as the supraanal plate or epiproct.

+Distribution

+Biogeographically, the genus is predominantly restricted to the Greater Luzon region, which includes the Polillo Islands and Masbate Island.
+The four species described from the Polillo Islands were sometimes considered endemic to this island group.
+However, all four species have also been recorded on Luzon.
+One species of the genus occurs on Sibuyan Island, thus forming a separate biogeographic region.

+Furthermore, Tisamenus is represented by several species on the Visayas Islands.
+It occurs with one endemic species each on the islands of Negros and Panay, which are grouped together as a biogeographical region.
+One species has been recorded on Bohol, and two species on Samar, both of which are also found on Luzon.
+One endemic species each occurs on the islands of Cebu, Leyte, and Camiguin.
+Although the latter two islands belong to the Greater Mindanao region, the distribution of the genus or any species within the genus on Mindanao itself is doubtful or cannot be reliably proven.